Cost of living in Bangkok : How much do you really need ?

 And it’s not completely wrong to assume that.

-And even though the value for money and the lifestyle you have is still great in Bangkok, there’s no doubt that it’s getting more expensive overtime.
+And even though the value for money and the lifestyle you have is amazing in Bangkok, there’s no doubt that it is getting more expensive overtime.

 The good thing remain the large range of options you have.